Rio Tinto posts annual loss; new CEO vows to cut costs

 MELBOURNE Rio Tinto's (RIO.L) new chief flagged he would slash costs, focus on selling weak assets, and spend capital more carefully after the world's no.3 miner reported a $3 billion loss, its first ever full-year loss.

-Chief Executive Sam Walsh was anointed last month when his predecessor was sacked for misjudged aluminum and coal acquisitions that led to $14.4 billion in writedowns and left the company in the red.
+Chief Executive Sam Walsh was anointed last month when his predecessor was sacked for misjudged aluminium and coal acquisitions that led to $14.4 billion in writedowns and left the company in the red.

 "We can do better and I will improve this great company further," Walsh told reporters, saying he would take a more aggressive approach to selling assets that no longer fitted with the company's goals.